U.S. Route 70 in North Carolina: James City freeway

 In James City, a 5.1 mi segment of the US 70 improvement project will upgrade the existing highway to freeway standards by elevating it over existing surface streets as a six-lane, median divided freeway, improving the frontage roads, removing 49 businesses and 17 homes, converting the five intersections along this segment to interchanges with all but one of them being dogbones (the other will be a parclo), and eliminating a railroad crossing just south of exit 417.
 The project, which is projected to cost $66 million, will connect to the existing US 70 freeway in New Bern.
 Construction was scheduled to begin in early 2020 and be complete in early 2024.
 However, the design-build project did not start until January 2021 and its completion was delayed by a year to the end of 2024.
 Construction on the project finally began in Spring 2022 and as of February 2023, the project is about 1/3 completed.
-However, its completion has been delayed again, this time to middle of 2025.
+However, its completion was delayed again, this time to the middle of 2025.
+It is now expected to be completed in late-2027.